 Thank you for accepting our invitation to participate in a focus group with the JM Goldson Team!
-You should expect the focus group to be A small group of seven or fewer people who have a special knowledge or perspective on this topic area.
+You should expect the focus group to be There you for accepting our invitation to principate in a focus group with the JM Goldson team: focus group to be a small group of seven or fewer people who have a special knowledge or perspective on this topic area.
 By speaking with the project team, you, as a community stakeholder or municipal official, will help our team understand the issues and opportunities in your community better.
 If you find it helpful, please use this questionnaire to help you gather your thoughts before we speak.
+We look forward to speaking with you soon! - Jenn & the JM Goldson Team